tjko/pico-telnetd/README.md

 ## Features

-*pico_telnetd* provides a light-weidht Telnet (or "Raw TCP") server for Pico W.  This is meant to be used with the Pico-SDK.
+*pico_telnetd* provides a light-weight Telnet (or "Raw TCP") server for Pico W.  This is meant to be used with the Pico-SDK.

 * Provides _stdio_ driver so a Telnet (or raw TCP) connection can be used as "console" for Pico W.
 * "Interface" library that is easy to include in existing Pico-SDK projects.